-Radioembolization is generally only considered as treatment for cancers whose spread is limited to the liver.
+Radioembolization is generally only considered as treatment for cancers whose spread is mainly to the liver.
 People with severe liver disease or abnormal blood flow between the liver and lungs are usually not eligible for radioembolization.

 The Effects of Radioembolization

 So far there is a small amount of evidence that people who get radioembolization and chemotherapy for cancer in the liver live longer than people receiving chemotherapy only.
 Larger clinical trials are underway that should help answer questions about radioembolization’s benefits.

 Many people experience symptoms of fatigue, nausea, abdominal pain, fever, and loss of appetite after radioembolization.
 These effects are usually mild or moderate, and most people leave the hospital within a day or two after the procedure.

 Radioembolization has a low rate of serious side effects.
 However, a small percentage of people have serious problems after radioembolization.
 Potential complications of radioembolization include: